jsohlendorff/continuous_time_LTMLE/article.typ

 in @eq:iceipcw, working under the conclusions of @thm:iceipcw, by finding the Gateaux derivative of the target parameter.
 Note that this does not constitute a rigorous proof that @eq:eif is the efficient influence function, but rather a heuristic argument.
+// Anders comment: I think we need to think a bit about how to
+// formulate the above -- it is weird to call it the efficient
+// influence function if we at the same time say that it is not.
+So
+// either we could swep this under the carpet and just refer to the
+// Hines paper, saying that this is a valid strategy for finding the
+// EIF.
+Alternative, if we have an expression for the remainder term,
+// I think we could give a formal proof with very little extra afford.

 We note the close resemblance of @eq:eif to the well-known efficient influence function for the discrete time case which was established in @bangandrobins2005,